-April 2017 Update: After Croatia’s ban on fur farms went into effect earlier this year, PETA and our international affiliates contacted the last fur farm and offered to place the remaining 45 chinchillas into homes.
+April 2017 Update: After Croatia’s ban on fur farms went into effect earlier this year, PETA entities worldwide contacted the last fur farm and offered to place the remaining 45 chinchillas into homes.
 And the fur farmer agreed!
 Animal Friends Croatia announced the news on April 24.

 Sharon Osbourne, who had supported the ban, couldn’t be happier.
 “My heart goes out to everyone who worked so hard to give these 45 chinchillas a bright, happy life, rather than end up skinned and hanging in a dark closet,” she says.
 “This beautiful story shows the world that conflicts can be peacefully resolved.”

 January 2017 Update: With the start of the new year, Croatia’s complete ban on fur farming has gone into effect!
-PETA and our international affiliates will continue to work toward a day when no animals anywhere are killed for their fur.
+PETA entities will continue to work toward a day when no animals anywhere are killed for their fur.

 Originally posted May 3, 2016: